One of the most frequently asked questions that we get is “How do I know when it’s time to replace my water heater?”

 There’s never a convenient time for your home water heater to go on the fritz.
 If you are like most people, you probably do not give your water heater a second thought until suddenly there’s no hot water, which then prompts you to schedule a water heater repair.
 Some water heater repairs can be minor and inexpensive.
 However, some issues might signal it is time for a replacement.
 Your water heater will often give you clues that it is time to replace it instead of repair it.

 As your water heater ages, the likelihood that it will break down will greatly increase.
+You’ll want to check your manufacturer’s warranty to confirm the life expectancy of your tank.
 Most tank-type water heaters will last between 8 to 10 years.
 With regular maintenance, such as flushing the tank and draining sediment from the tank, your tank might last a few extra years, but the replacement point for most water heaters with a tank is about 10 years.
-Tankless water heaters have a much longer lifespan, with some having lifetime warranties.
+A tankless water heater has a much longer lifespan, with some having lifetime warranties.

 Water Looks Rusty

-While the exterior of your water heater tank can rust or show signs of corrosion, so can its interior.
+While the exterior of your water heater tank can rust or show signs of corrosion, so can the interior.
 A telltale sign is that your hot water will look rusty coming out of the tap.
 Once a tank starts to rust, a water heater repair will not be possible.
 It is only a matter of time before the tank will start leaking.
 As soon as rust or corrosion is found, you should immediately replace your water heater to prevent expensive water damage if the tank leaks or bursts.
+Depending on the type of water your home has, you may find that the life of your water heater is cut short.
+Water with heavy elements or hard water may cause a bit more damage.

 Tank is Leaking